KevinCarnaille/frontskel-sf/README.md

 - *CSS Framework KNACSS* (lighter than Bootstrap or Foundation).
 You can read all the documentation (in french) about it here: http://knacss.com or https://github.com/raphaelgoetter/KNACSS UPDATE 19/09/15 : An experimental css framework is in development process.
 It will be added to knacss, like an extension.
-If you want to use a more popular CSS framework on your project, you can use bower or npm to save the one you prefer :
+If you want to use a more popular CSS framework in your project, you can use bower or npm to save the one you prefer :
 ```
 bower install bootstrap
 ```

-- *Iconic font and CSS toolkit FONT-AWESOME*.
+- **Iconic font and CSS toolkit FONT-AWESOME**.
 Documentation here: http://fortawesome.github.io/Font-Awesome/

-- *CSS pre-processor LESS* for every external and internal components (with the help of leafo/lessphp bundle).
+- **CSS pre-processor LESS** for every external and internal components (with the help of leafo/lessphp bundle).

-- *HTML5shiv.js / Placeholder.js / Respond.js* for all < IE9 issues
+- **HTML5shiv.js / Placeholder.js / Respond.js** for all < IE9 issues

-- *Cookie Consent* script made by Silktide (https://silktide.com/tools/cookie-consent/download/)
+- **Cookie Consent** script made by Silktide (https://silktide.com/tools/cookie-consent/download/)

 =================